 He transformed the Roman Empire by embracing Christianity and establishing a new capital that shifted the empire's center of gravity eastward.

-Born in the Roman province of Moesia, Constantine rose through the military ranks during the chaotic Tetrarchy, a system of four co-emperors.
-His path to sole rule was cemented at the Battle of the Milvian Bridge in 312, a victory he attributed to the Christian God.
-This personal conviction led to the Edict of Milan, which granted religious tolerance across the empire and ended centuries of state-sponsored persecution of Christians.
-Far more than just a convert, Constantine actively patronized the church, funding basilicas and involving himself in theological disputes like the Council of Nicaea.
-His other world-shaping move was the dedication of Constantinople in 330, a fortress city built on the site of ancient Byzantium.
+Constantine the Great won sole control of the Roman Empire at the Battle of the Milvian Bridge in 312, a victory he attributed to the Christian God.
+Born in the Roman province of Moesia in 272, he had risen through the military ranks during the chaotic Tetrarchy, a system of four co-emperors.
+His personal conviction led to the Edict of Milan, which granted religious tolerance across the empire and ended centuries of state-sponsored persecution of Christians.
+Constantine actively patronized the church, funding basilicas and involving himself in theological disputes like the Council of Nicaea.
+He dedicated Constantinople in 330, a fortress city built on the site of ancient Byzantium.
 This 'New Rome' on the Bosporus Strait became an impregnable capital, securing the empire's eastern frontiers and ensuring its survival for another thousand years after the West fell.

 The biggest hits of 272